-This capability supports the definition of the organization’s strategic missions and initiatives
+This capability supports defining the organization’s strategic missions and initiatives.

 We can define our organizational strategy in the form of a strategic plan and we can describe and define the elements of this strategic plan and assign ownership.

 We can define, describe and categorize strategic initiatives based on our organizational data model and attributes.

 We can define budgets and targets for the elements of the strategic plan that represent the investment “pot” of money for the portfolio and the benefits/ revenue targets that the portfolio must generate.

 We can support investment planning by providing the context of strategic financial targets against which demand can be analyzed and an assessment made on the ability to take on new investments.

 Click a process step shape inside a light blue area for more information; hover for a quick view of the definition

 Strategic Planning Process Steps